2022 State of Origin series

 The 2022 State of Origin series was the 41st annual best-of-three series between the Queensland and New South Wales rugby league teams.
 Before this series, Queensland had won 22 times, NSW 16 times, with two series drawn.

 Game I

-Game One was a fiery encounter played at Sydney's Accor Stadium, and won by Queensland, 16-10.
+Game One was played at Sydney's Accor Stadium, and was won by Queensland, 16 points to 10.

 Blues centre Jack Wighton and Queensland five-eighth Cameron Munster produced performances of note, with the latter named Man of the Match.
 The match was also notable for its high attendance of 80,512 people, the highest rugby league attendance since the onset of the COVID-19 pandemic.

 Game II

 Game Two, held at Perth's Optus Stadium, before a sellout crowd of 59,358, saw Matt Burton and Nathan Cleary masterclasses deliver New South Wales a 44-12 victory to level the series at 1-1.
 Cleary scored 2 tries and 8 goals for a combined points total of 24, the second highest behind Ryan Girdler's 32 in New South Wales' 56-16 demolition of Queensland in Game III 2000.